million1156/canvas-calendar-export/README.md

 This became very annoying to me, because my college enrolls me in mandatory classes about non-applicable stuff.
 I didn't want to have unnessecary clutter fill up my calendar, so I created a very quick tool (this repo!) that allowed me to export my assignments for the classes I **actually take**!

-Another problem I had is Canvas's export tool does not contain the URL to the assignment, which is fustrating if you're someone who has trouble with searching for assignments.
-This tool fixes that by using the [iCalendar standard](https://datatracker.ietf.org/doc/html/rfc5545)'s URL property.
+Another problem I had is Canvas's export tool does not contain the direct URL to the assignment, which is fustrating if you're someone who has trouble with searching for assignments & doesn't want to click through multiple links :)

 Example: